hasindu2008/slow5tools/docs/commands.md

    Outputs compressed BLOW5 at compression level specified by INT (compression levels 1 to 9 as in gzip).
 This option is in-efective if `-s` is specified or `-b bin`.
 *  `-o FILE`, `--output FILE`:
    Outputs converted contents to FILE [default value: stdout]
+*  `--tmp-prefix` STR:
+    Write temporary files to the directory specified by STR [default value: ./slow5_timestamp_pid].
+Same conditions as for `-d` applies.

 ### s2f